thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 In systems with many dependencies, releasing new package versions can be challenging.
 When dependency specifications are too tight, version lock might happen, the inability to upgrade a package without having to release new versions of dependent packages.
-When dependencies are too loose, more future versions might be assumed to be compatible than desired.
-“Dependency hell” happens when version lock or promiscuity prevents a project from moving forward safely.
+When dependency specifications are too loose, more future versions might be assumed to be compatible than desired.
+“Dependency hell” happens when version lock or promiscuity prevents a project from safely moving forward.

 Software is often tracked using two different software versioning schemes: an internal version number that increments many times in a single day, such as a